testomatio/reporter/docs/pipes.md

 TESTOMATIO={API_KEY} <actual run command>
 ```

+Here are some possible use cases where you can use additional configuration on reporter:

 ### Create Unmatched Tests

 Testomat.io will not create tests from the report if they have not been previously imported.
 To create tests during the report `TESTOMATIO_CREATE` option can be used: